 best time to visit iguazu falls

-Day 1 of your Iguazu Falls itinerary: Brazil side
+Day 1 of your Iguazu Falls itinerary from the Brazil side

 The first day of your 2 day Iguazu Falls itinerary focuses on the Brazil side.
 After arriving by plane, you’ll check into your accommodation and head out to enjoy truly incredible panoramic views of the falls.
 Trust me, you’ll take a lot of photos!
 From here, you can appreciate the scale and majesty of the falls.
 You’ll walk along trails with wonderful local wildlife and glimpse the awe-inspiring Devil’s Throat.